 4. Using Swiss Life Select

-For those that don’t know, Swiss Life Select (SLS) is a financial planning company.
+For those that do not know, Swiss Life Select (SLS) is a financial planning company.
 They cover insurances, budget, retirement planning and even investing.
 “Normally”, they do not contact you unless somebody gave them your contact information.
 They “normally” only work like this.
 But I have some doubt about this (hence the “).

 So, they contacted me and proposed me to meet one of their advisers.
 The first meeting is free.
 First, they ask you a lot of questions.
 And then they establish your financial profile and propose things to improve it.
 The second meeting with the solutions is not free.
 You have to join Swiss Life Select.
 There is a one-time fee of 295 CHF.
 I accepted their offer.
 They proposed me to change my car insurance.
 This I did since it was indeed cheaper than mine.
 I also accepted to take on a legal insurance.
 I have some doubt now regarding this one.
 At first, they told me they could help me with my taxes, but they did nothing for this.
 They also told they would contact me again to have opportunities to invest in better funds in their bank.

 And after this, I found out that the car insurance they sold me was not the cheapest there was.
 As for the retirement planning, I already knew most of it.
 And I could have read it on the internet, again for free!
 And finally, they are trying to get as many contact information from you as possible.
 I only gave them the contact that accepted I gave their number away.
 I will never give a contact number from a person without asking first.
-So in the end, only few people accepted.
+So in the end, only a few people accepted.
 And the SLS adviser was not too happy about it.

 5. Not correctly budgeting for vacations